 - Have your small talk ready.
 If you give a compliment, it must be sincere.
 When you first meet a new person, avoid family, pets, health and controversial topics such as politics.
 Networking is different from socializing.

 - Show interest and a helpful attitude.
 “What’s your business?
 “How did you get started in…” “Who is a good business prospect for you?”
 HELP THEM now or later.
 That’s how to build relationships!

 - Exchange contact information.
 Offer your business card.
 Ask for theirs.
 Write notes on their business card to help you remember them.
 Or, jot down something you want to find out for them so you can follow-up later.
 Don’t just hand out cards to everyone who walks in the door.
 Make the friendly contact first.

 - Exit gracefully.
 You both need to move on so you can meet new people.
 However, don’t abandon your new friend.
 Introduce her/him to other people you know.
 What do they have in common?
 Then, drift away, meet another new person and keep the chain of relationships going.

 - Stay in touch afterwards.
 What’s an appropriate follow-up?
 You may have established a reason in your conversation.
-Send a brochure and note.
+Follow-up with the requested information by way of an email or text.
+Or, send a brochure and note.
 Build the relationship.